VittorioRepository/Electronics-Optics-Lab/README.md

 # Electronics-Optics-Lab

-This repository is dedicated to data analysis from second year physics lab.
+This repository is dedicated to data analysis of the electronics and optics physics laboratory